THE DIRT TO DC RIDE HAS BEEN DISCONTINUED FOR THE FORESEEABLE FUTURE. IF YOU HAVE ANY QUESTIONS ABOUT THIS RIDE, PLEASE CONTACT BIKE@FULLERCENTER.ORG.

 The vast majority of this route is on unpaved bike trails.
 We will experience the secluded sights and sounds of nature along our ride, free from the worry of public roads and cars.
 Each day, we will ride to and from the trail and our host church, so cycling on public, paved roads will account for a small amount of our travels.
 The trail conditions will be varying, but easily passable with the right bike.
 Check out a summary of trail conditions, and our recommendation for what type of bike to use.

 Once in Cumberland, the GAP will give way to the Chesapeake and Ohio Canal Towpath (C&O), which means it’s time to play in the dirt!
-This historic towpath, which is actually a National Park from end-to-end, will trace the twists and turns of the mighty Potomac through the Appalachian foothills, all the way to the nation’s capital.
-D.C.’s extensive paved bike trail system will escort us finally to America’s most famous promenade, the National Mall, where we’ll finish our journey in presidential style!
+This historic towpath, which is actually a National Park from end-to-end, will trace the twists and turns of the mighty Potomac through the Appalachian foothills.
+We will stay in the beautiful Harper’s Ferry, WV, having time to soak in the history present along the route.
+The route then takes us to the doorstep of D.C. to set up a Saturday morning trip to Mile Marker 0 and on to the National Mall, where we’ll finish our journey in presidential style!

-Overall, we’ll have six ride days, with an average of 57 miles a day.
+Overall, we’ll have seven ride days, with the first and last being short.
+The typical ride day will be 57 miles.
 Take a look at the schedule below to learn more about the daily mileage:

 Preparing for your ride

 - Take a look at the Tools for Riders page and Frequently Asked Questions page for tips on how to prepare and to learn more about what daily life on the ride is like!

 - Check out the Packing List.
 Note that jerseys and t-shirts will be provided at the start of the ride!

 - Tell your friends and family to follow the ride online!
 Share these links to our Facebook and blog:

 Arrival in Pittsburgh: